 All Interests: Kidney Stones, Pelvic Problems, Benign Prostatic Hyperplasia, Cancer, Kidney Problems, Bladder ...
 (Read more)

-Dr. Benjamin Canales is an urology (urinary tract disease) specialist.
-His areas of expertise include simple prostatectomy, laparoscopic radical nephrectomy, and kidney stones.
-Dr. Canales is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
-He is a graduate of Louisiana State University School of Medicine in New Orleans.
-He trained at a hospital affiliated with the University of Minnesota for residency.
-He has received the following distinctions: NIDDK Fellow Travel Award; the University of Minnesota Urology Research Contest and 1st and 3rd Place; and Leslie Zieve Award and Outstanding Fellow or Resident Research at VAMC.
-Dr. Canales is affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+Dr. Benjamin Canales practices urology (urinary tract disease) in Gainesville, FL.
+Areas of expertise for Dr. Canales include simple prostatectomy, laparoscopic radical nephrectomy, and kidney stones.
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+He attended Louisiana State University School of Medicine in New Orleans for medical school and subsequently trained at a hospital affiliated with the University of Minnesota for residency.
+He has received professional recognition including the following: NIDDK Fellow Travel Award; the University of Minnesota Urology Research Contest and 1st and 3rd Place; and Leslie Zieve Award and Outstanding Fellow or Resident Research at VAMC.
+His hospital/clinic affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.

 Relevant Interests: , laparoscopic radical nephrectomy, robotic partial nephrectomy, laparoscopic nephrectomy

 All Interests: Robotic Partial Nephrectomy, Cystoscopy, Ureteroscopy, Laparoscopic Nephrectomy, Laparoscopic ...
 (Read more)